 The ERP implementation steps may exceed the expected budget, and that’s why an ERP strategy should include upfront costs.
 Firms should consider earmarking funds to support the implementation and contingency budgets.

-Step #3: Integration Challenges
+3. Integration Challenges

 If the business is using legacy software, new ERP software might not be able to communicate effectively.
 There will be a requirement for business processes or to get ERP-tailored software that allows communicating with each other.

-Integrating both software may cause data and transactional errors making the business even more troublesome.
+This specific IT integration may cause data and transactional errors making the business even more troublesome.

-Step #4: Create a Change Management Plan
+4. Create a Change Management Plan

 Almost 51% of companies experience operational disruptions when they go live.
 An ERP software can only be as effective as those engaging with it.
 And that’s why it is essential to train the workforce so that the staff members can embrace the new software seamlessly.
 Before the training is in session, firms should also ensure that the IT team is sufficiently equipped to train their employees.